anannnchim/DevOpsTemplateV2/README.md

 **Phase 2**

-Make a project be able to test
+Make a project be able to test with several virtual environment.

 `requirements_dev.txt` A requirement to run a test.